 Instructions

-• With a sharp knife, cut pork fat into small pieces, about 1-2 inch portions.
+• With a sharp knife, cut pork fat into small pieces, about 1-2 inches long.

-• After all the fat has rendered, while it is still hot, carefully pour the liquid fat through a fine mesh strainer (a coffee filter or paper towel also works) into a bowl or container.
+• When all the fat has separated from the meat, you will know that it is done.
+While it is still hot, carefully pour the liquid fat through a fine mesh strainer into a bowl or container.
 This filters out any bits.
+Filter a second time, if desired.

 Notes

-• I prefer to cool the lard at room temperature because the steam being released while cooling in the fridge can get trapped on the lid and go back into the lard.
-This could contribute to mold growth.
+I prefer to cool lard at room temperature to avoid steam being released while cooling in the fridge.
+This steam can get trapped on the lid and go back into the lard, potentially contributing to mold growth.

 Nutrition information is automatically calculated, so should only be used as an approximation.